willbelive/GTM-Director/brief.md

 ### The Situation

-You're the new Sales Director (Player-Coach) at a marketing agency mid-transition from traditional services to tech-enabled services.
+You're the new Sales Director (Player-Coach) at a growth agency mid-transition from traditional services to tech-enabled services.
 You carry a personal quota AND lead a small sales team.
 You sell the full portfolio — agency services, SaaS product, and ad platform — depending on what fits the prospect.

 **The Company: Single Grain**
 - ~45-person digital marketing agency (SEO, Paid Media, Creative, CRO)